-A couple of years later I had a very tough phase in my life and the shaking came back.
-It got so bad that at first I thought that I was mentally ill.
-At lunch I sat so that nobody was opposite me.
-Even if I was only under a little pressure my hands started to shake.
+A couple of years later I went through a very tough phase of my life and the shaking came back.
+It got so bad that at first I thought I was mentally ill.
+At lunch I made sure nobody sat opposite me.
+Even if I was only under a little pressure, my hands started to shake.
 I felt very uncomfortable about it all.
-But I never would have thought that I might have Parkinson's.
+But I never would've thought that I might have Parkinson's.

 I was diagnosed with dystonia, but not yet with Parkinson's

 Some time later I kept getting symptoms in my neck and head area during weight training.
 My head automatically moved up a little.
 I went to see a neurologist.
-The doctor calmed me down and diagnosed me with dystonia (editorial note: a movement disorder with muscle cramps).
+The doctor calmed me down and diagnosed me with dystonia (editorial note: a movement disorder with muscle cramps and spasms).
 I was then also given treatment.

 The diagnosis came as a relief

 I then went to see him with my wife.
-But I was surprised, both by the doctor and by myself: It was Parkinson's, but he was truly happy about that result!
+But I was surprised, both by the doctor and by myself: It was Parkinson's, but he was truly happy about the news!
 He said that it was good to finally know what was wrong.
-Because now I could get the proper treatment.
+Because now I could get the right treatment.
 That gave me hope.
 I finally knew what the matter was and that things could be done to treat it.

 The side effects were very bad

 The doctor started treatment with a very low dose of medication.
 But even on such a low dose I couldn't sleep.
-At first I thought that it might not be to do with the medication at all, but as the dose got higher as planned, my trouble sleeping got worse.
+At first I thought that it might not have anything to do with the medication at all, but as the dose increased, as planned, my trouble sleeping got worse.
 It got better when I was prescribed sleeping tablets.
 But then I started feeling anxious.
 I asked the doctor to change something.

 He changed the medication.
 The new medication was much better at first.
-Over time I became forgetful and couldn't concentrate well though.
-And I started having depressive thoughts.
+Over time I became forgetful and had trouble concentrating, though.
+And I started feeling down.
 That was a really bad time for me.
 We then agreed I should stop taking the medication and at first I had no medication at all until I was sent to an in-patient rehabilitation center.
 The rehabilitation really helped me.
 I was given a new type of medication.
 I still tolerate it very well and I don't have any side effects.
-I am also prescribed an antidepressant in a very low dose.
+I'm also prescribed an antidepressant in a very low dose.
 It has all worked out very well.

 Living with Parkinson's

 Over time I’ve learned to live with the illness.
-It wasn't always easy and it took some time.
-At times it is still difficult.
+It wasn't always easy and it took a while.
+At times it's still difficult.
 But in a way I suppose I can count myself lucky.

 Not long after my diagnosis I saw a documentary on TV about a husband and wife who both had Parkinson's.
 It showed how the couple managed their daily lives with the disease.
 That dispelled a lot of my worries.

-I then got in touch with a self-help group and went to a tavern to meet with the group for the first time.
+I then got in touch with a support group and went to a bar to meet with the group for the first time.
 I still go now.
 Talking to other people who are in a similar situation helps me, it gives me strength and courage.

-Thanks to that documentary about the couple and the contacts in the self-help group I have seen that it is possible to live a fulfilling life with Parkinson's.
-That was a relief for me and gave me a brighter outlook.
+Thanks to that documentary about the couple and the contacts in the support group, I've seen that it's possible to live a fulfilling life with Parkinson's.
+That was a relief to me and made me feel more optimistic.

 My family and employer support me and give me security

-My employer organized for us to meet with the works' council, the head of department and the HR department and discuss together how I could best be helped.
+My employer organized for us to meet with the works council, the head of department and the HR department and discuss together how I could best be helped.
 We decided to follow the "Hamburg Model" for returning to work.
-Once my sick leave was up I slowly started going back, at first for up to four hours a day, and then I continued to work on a part-time basis.
-Care was taken to make sure my workspace was right, like making sure my office wasn't too far from the toilets because I have difficulty walking.
+Once my sick leave was up, I gradually started going back, at first for up to four hours a day, and then I continued to work on a part-time basis.
+They took care to make sure my workspace was right, like making sure my office wasn't too far from the toilets because I have difficulty walking.
 What I particularly appreciate is that my abilities and interests are taken into account when work is being delegated.

 Work is an important part of my life.
 I would never have considered stopping work because of the illness.
-Quite the opposite actually, I am much more committed than I used to be.
+Quite the opposite actually; I'm much more committed than I used to be.
 And I really enjoy work.
-We are all the same when we're at our desks.
+We're all the same when we're at our desks.
 We all do the same job and I enjoy that.
 And only working half days is liberating because it matches up with the amount of work I can actually do and keeps me from getting worn out.

 Stay active, curious and committed

-I try to be as open as possible about my illness, even though that is still not always easy.
-At work for example, I spoke about it a few weeks after the diagnosis.
-I have changed generally due to the illness.
-I am more open than I used to be.
+I try to be as open as possible about my illness, even though that's still not always easy.
+At work, for example, I spoke about it a few weeks after the diagnosis.
+The illness has changed me overall.
+I'm more open than I used to be.

 I think it's important to still enjoy life and remain curious.
-Also to dare to do something new, try something out that you've always wanted to do, and not hide away.
-To make a commitment to others, to a hobby, to work and stay active.
-It also takes your mind off the illness!
+Also to dare to do new things, try something out that you've always wanted to do, and not hide away.
+To make a commitment to others, to a hobby, to work – and to stay active.
+That also takes your mind off the illness!

 I want to keep mentally fit.
 I do a lot of things on the internet.
 And I also make films.
 I basically enjoy trying out new things.

-Contact with other patients through the self-help group is very important to me.
-Speaking to others who have the same problem as me puts my situation into perspective.
-I now have some good relationships with people from the group.
-I am happy if I get an unexpected call from my "fellow sufferers" who just want to know how I am doing.
-I (and the others too) usually feel a little better after having a quick chat.
+Contact with other patients through the support group is very important to me.
+Speaking to others who have the same problem puts my situation into perspective.
+I'm now good friends with people from the group.
+I'm happy if I get an unexpected call from "fellow sufferers" who just want to know how I'm doing.
+I (and the others) usually feel a little better after having a quick chat.

-If I am alone and feeling bad I sometimes also write short stories.
+If I'm alone and feeling down, I sometimes also write short stories.
 It helps, it distracts me and I usually feel better afterwards.
 Going to stay at a monastery also helps me.
-I don't do anything there, I am just there.
+I don't do anything there, I'm just there.
 I sleep, eat, talk to the people and meditate, which also gives me strength.

-Parkinson's is a very unpleasant illness with lots of symptoms.
+Parkinson's is a very unpleasant disease with lots of symptoms.
 Dealing with the physical and mental symptoms is a new challenge every day.
 Accepting those challenges can make life richer and more intense.
-But that requires, unfortunately I must admit, having a good medication program (which becomes more important as the illness progresses) and an understanding, but also demanding social network.
+But you have to have a good medication treatment plan (which becomes more important as the illness progresses) and an understanding, but also demanding social network.
+Carpe Diem!